ultralytics/ultralytics/docs/en/yolov5/tutorials/multi_gpu_training.md

 keywords: YOLOv5, multi-GPU Training, YOLOv5 training, deep learning, machine learning, object detection, Ultralytics
 ---

 📚 This guide explains how to properly use **multiple** GPUs to train a dataset with YOLOv5 🚀 on single or multiple machine(s).
-UPDATED 25 December 2022.

 ## Before You Start